thycotic/ss-docs/directory-services/ldap/openldap-sync/index.md

 When creating an OpenLDAP directory service, “Anonymous” is a supported authentication method.
 When this is chosen, SS connects anonymously to the OpenLDAP directory service as configured during the synchronization process and creates any users found on the directory service.

-When anonymous” is selected, a secondary Authentication option appears— “User Authentication,” which is the method used when the synchronized users attempt to authenticate to SS.
+When anonymous is selected, a secondary authentication option, "User Authentication," appears, which is the method used when the synchronized users attempt to authenticate to SS.
 In short, user authentication cannot be anonymous because SS does not allow anonymous access.

-The valid options for user authentication when anonymous is selected for the synchronization process, are “Basic”, “Kerberos”, or “No Authentication.”
+The valid options for user authentication when anonymous is selected for the synchronization process are “Basic,” “Kerberos,” or “No Authentication.”
 “No Authentication” supports using an OpenLDAP directory service as a user directory while enabling alternative methods of authentication, such as SAML.

 ### Duplicate User Attributes